lexis5572/Data-Science-Machine-Learning-AI-Projects/README.md

 *Technologies Used* : The notebook uses model Random Forest Regressor.

-*Results* : The neural network achieved a Weighted Mean Absolute Error (WMAE) metric score of 27% .
+*Results* : The Random Forest Regressor achieved a Weighted Mean Absolute Error (WMAE) metric score of 27% .